Unicode compatibility considerations

 Unicode character sets and lengths

-Because strings stored in different character sets have different lengths, older BMC Remedy AR System products are incompatible with the 7.x and later Unicode BMC Remedy AR System server.
+Because strings stored in different character sets have different lengths, older BMC Remedy AR System products are not compatible with the 7.x and later Unicode BMC Remedy AR System server.
 All version 7.x and later products are compatible with the 7.x and later Unicode BMC Remedy AR System server.

 Because lengths in the serialized structures are in terms of Unicode characters and not the code set of the clients, clients cannot properly deserialize the characters.
 This problem occurs when external qualifications are used in table fields and in workflow.
-Clients using pre-7.0.01 application programming interfaces (APIs) cannot properly parse these items.
-The problem occurs with serialized structures that contain 8-bit or multibyte characters (including, but not limited to, Asian or Eastern European languages, or accented characters in Western European languages).
-Serialized structures that contain only 7-bit ASCII characters (English letters, digits, and punctuation) are unaffected.
+Clients using pre-7.0.01 APIs cannot properly parse these items.
+The problem occurs with serialized structures that contain 8-bit or multibyte characters (including, but not limited to, Asian languages, Eastern European, or accented characters in Western European languages).
+Serialized structures that contain only 7-bit ASCII characters (English letters, digits, and punctuation) are not affected.

 If you are running an older BMC Remedy AR System product against a 7.x or later Unicode BMC Remedy AR System server, you should upgrade those products to the 7.x or later release.
-If you cannot upgrade them, you can obtain patches to the 6.0 and 6.3 APIs to make these products compatible with the 7.x or later server.
-You can obtain the patches from the patch pages at the Customer Support website (http://www.bmc.com/support).
+If you cannot upgrade these products, patches to the 6.0 and 6.3 APIs are available to make them compatible with the 7.x or later server.
+You can obtain them from the patch pages at the Customer Support website ( http://www.bmc.com/support).

 Unicode and version 6.3.00

-- Do not use version 6.3 or earlier versions of BMC Remedy Administrator tool with a Unicode server.
-Consider disabling pre-7.x clients altogether, if possible.
+- Do not use version 6.3 or earlier versions of BMC Remedy Administrator with a Unicode server.
+Consider disabling pre-7.x clients altogether if possible.